The Peru Table logo — a colonial portal framing a set tableTHE PERU TABLE / Lima

 How much walking is it?

-About 3 km (2 miles) at a slow, eating-friendly pace, with plenty of sitting.
-Comfortable shoes recommended; the streets are the museum.
+About 2.5 km (1.5 miles) at a slow, eating-friendly pace, with three long sits along the way.
+Comfortable shoes; the streets are the museum.

 Can you make it a private tour?